margaretmf/margaretmf.github.io/poetry.md

 ## The Sun ##
 The Sun is always there.
-Never will there be a day when mankind questions whether the sun is ther.
+Never will there be a day when mankind questions whether the sun is there.
 Sometimes the clouds obstruct the light shining from the sun in its full effulgence, radiance.
 But always the sun is golden, bringing its heart to the people, humanity.
 All of our hearts, and minds, like the sun can come to full effulgence, beyond the shadow of human existence and reign and every day.